 “If we can just believe something, then we don’t really have to think for ourselves, do we?”
 (Paul Haggis, former member)

-Perhaps more astounding than the tenets within Scientology itself (and the accounts director Alex Gibney manages to collect in his film are as out there as any you’ve probably heard), perhaps even more astounding than the lengths adherents will go to to “defend” their beliefs (and the cognitive dissonance, the psychology battery, the gaslighting and self-indoctrination, are all truly, disturbingly extreme), is the tale of how even founder L. Rob Hubbard went from admitted tax-dodging schemer to self-indoctrinator – and the lengths to which he subsequently went to to remain convinced of his own ideas.
+Perhaps more astounding than the tenets within Scientology itself (and the accounts director Alex Gibney manages to collect in his film are as out there as any you’ve probably heard), perhaps even more astounding than the lengths adherents will go to to “defend” their beliefs (and the cognitive dissonance, the psychology battery, the gaslighting and self-indoctrination, are all truly, disturbingly extreme), is the tale of how even founder L. Rob Hubbard went from admitted tax-dodging schemer to self-indoctrinator – and the lengths to which he subsequently went to remain convinced of his own ideas.

-The moments in which its interview subjects are discussing the most esoteric aspects of Scientology, are the moments as a viewing experience in which Going Clear transcends the merely merely voyeuristic and lurid to the intimately unsettling: the behaviours, the feelings, the humanity, in these moments, are the most universal, the most base, the most vulnerable, the most… everyone.
+The moments in which its interview subjects are discussing the most esoteric aspects of Scientology, are the moments as a viewing experience in which Going Clear transcends the merely voyeuristic and lurid to the intimately unsettling: the behaviours, the feelings, the humanity, in these moments, are the most universal, the most base, the most vulnerable, the most… everyone.
 Anyone.
 Me.
 You.

 The truly shocking reveal: when talking most specifically about Scientology, Going Clear speaks most universally about humanity.
 Its followers are just people, and their needs are simply ours.